 Where to Go From Here:

 Give it some time – you haven’t been in long enough to see the operational military.
-At least not enough to fully understand your role in it and the opportunities that are before you.
+At least not enough to fully understand your role and the opportunities that are before you.

 - Finish your contract – man up – you signed it!